ctron/kura-examples/README.md

 Of course you may need to adapt the path to your local setup and you may also drop the trailing `:z` if you are not running SElinux.

-The Kura emulator image is based on a development snapshot Kura 3.0.0 and will be updated to the Kura 3.0.0 release once it is available.
+The Kura emulator image is based on the Kura 3.0.0 release, adding a few necessary patches to let it run inside of docker.

 The container can also be run on Windows and Mac OS X.